 Weeds reduce plant growth and yield by competing with crops for essential resources such as moisture, nutrients, and light.
 Weeds also make harvesting more difficult and can stain the cotton lint during harvest, thus reducing both yield and quality.
 Complex multi-crop rotations are considered superior over simple rotations from a weed control perspective.
-Better weed control can be achieved with diverse rotations because a broader spectrum of herbicides can be used compared to simpler rotations.
-Including perennial grasses in rotations provides for longer periods between crops, which can effectively break the lifecycles of weeds that are adapted to certain crops or even weeds that are adapted to certain rotations.
-Also, by spacing out crops, diverse rotations enable growers to rotate herbicides with different modes of action.
+Including perennial grasses in rotations allows longer intervals between crops, which can effectively break the lifecycles of weeds that are adapted to certain crops or even weeds that are adapted to certain rotations.
+Diverse crop rotations enable growers to also rotate with a broader spectrum of herbicides with different modes of action.
 This can delay and may prevent the development of herbicide-resistant weeds.
-Diverse rotations improve soil health and result in healthier plants that can outcompete weeds.
-Our studies from a long term study have shown fewer weeds and weed biomass for the sod-based peanut/cotton cropping system.
-We also observed rapid canopy development and early season weed suppression in cotton and peanuts after bahiagrass.
+Additionally, diverse rotations improve soil health and result in healthier plants that can outcompete weeds.
+Our studies have shown fewer weeds and weed biomass in a sod-based peanut/cotton cropping system.
+We also observed rapid canopy development and early-season weed suppression in cotton and peanuts after bahiagrass.
 Figure 2 contrasts weed densities for cotton in the traditional peanut/cotton rotation and cotton in the sod-based peanut/cotton rotation.
 Cotton in the sod rotation grew taller and had better weed suppression compared to cotton in the conventional rotation.

-A reduction in the number and amount of pesticides used in crop production is good from an environmental standpoint and can also help farmers realize more profit.
+A reduction in the number and amount of pesticides used in crop production is good from an environmental standpoint and can also help farmers increase their profit.
 The profit margin from both cotton and peanuts necessitates that all management practices that cause yield losses, including pest management, be controlled within economic constraints.
 Growing cotton in rotation with bahiagrass would be a cost-effective way to control pests.
-Complete details on the sod rotation, including the effect on soil health and economics, are available on our website http://nfrec.ifas.ufl.edu/programs/sod_rotation.shtml and in other publications on this website.
+Complete details on the sod rotation, including the effect on soil health and economics, are available on our website (http://nfrec.ifas.ufl.edu/programs/sod_rotation.shtml) and in other publications on this website.